Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/permissions.md

 Architecture Information: [Platform Architecture]({% link content-services/latest/develop/software-architecture.md %}#platformarch)

+>**Important:** If you have existing sites and then add a new custom role for sites, the existing sites will break.
+To fix this issue, you need to create a script to manually add your custom role group to all existing sites, for example, `GROUP_site_<my-site>_<custom-role>`.

 ## Description

 Content Services provides a handful of out-of-the-box roles with different levels of permissions in the repository: